GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Higher numerical values translate the presence of a source at this location.
 // TODO not sure how to pluralize DoA
-Those angles, being Directions of Arrival are relative to the microphone array's orientation.
+Those angles, being #acrpl("DoA") are relative to the microphone array's orientation.
 A peak at $0°$ designates the presence of a source in front of the microphones.

 // TODO: insert figure

 ===== Multi source #acr("DoA") encoding

-The dataset contains the DOA values for each sample.
+The dataset contains the #acr("DoA") values for each sample.
 We need to convert this list of scalar angular values to our spatial spectrum encoding format in order to allow its use as a regression target.
 Numerous methods could be employed to achieve this.
 A first solution to this problem could be placing a pseudo Dirac at the exact location of the source: